-The Company sponsors a 401(k) deferred compensation plan that covers all eligible employees.
+The Company sponsors a 401(k) defined contribution plan that covers all eligible employees.
 The Company makes non-elective contributions on behalf of employees at the discretion of management.
-The amount contributed by the Company to the deferred compensation plan for the year ended September 30, 2014 and 2013 was approximately \$65,000 and \$70,000, respectively.
+The amount contributed by the Company to the defined contribution plan for the year ended September 30, 2015 and 2014 was approximately \$66,000 and \$65,000, respectively.